getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 ### Choosing a Secret Key

-Secret keys are like password.
-You should use strong secret keys.
-A secret key should be unique and hard to guess.
-Do not reuse secret keys across instances of Redash.
+Secret keys are like passwords.
+A strong secret key will be unique and hard to guess.
+Do not reuse secret keys across instances of Redash or commit them to version control.
 If a hostile actor guesses your secret key they might compromise your Redash instance.

 Our cloud images use the CLI tool `pwgen` to generate secret keys, but any [strong password generator](https://duckduckgo.com/?q=pwgen+32+strong) will work: